 Australia's best freshwater dives and cave dives are found around Mount Gambier.
 Located close to the border between Victoria and South Australia, the limestone bedrock in this area is riddled with a network of caves, sinkholes and ponds.
 While cave and cavern diving qualifications are required to dive most of the sites, Ewens Ponds is open to everyone and Kilsby's Sinkhole is accessible if you have a qualified guide.
 While not much aquatic life is seen, apart from a few crayfish, fish and eels, the crystal clear water in these caves and ponds makes for an unforgettable experience.

 The Yorke Peninsula is situated between the Spencer Gulf and the Gulf of St Vincent and is quite a barren strip of land.
 However, underwater it is a haven for some of the most unique marine life found in Southern Australia.
-This is an area where you will see leafy seadragons, frogfish, prowfish, cowfish, blue-ringed octopus, pyjama squid, sand octopus and a host of other endemic species.
-Some of the best dive sites on the Yorke Peninsula are its numerous jetties, at places like Edithburgh, Wool Bay, Port Giles, Steinhouse Bay and Androssan.
+This peninsula is famous for its jetties, and covering such a large area it is split into two regions - the east coast and the west coast.
+The eastern side of the peninsula is where divers see leafy seadragons, frogfish, prowfish, cowfish, blue-ringed octopus, pyjama squid, sand octopus and a host of other endemic species.
+Edithburgh Jetty is the most famous dive site on the eastern side, but divers can also explore jetties at Wool Bay and Stenhouse.

 Divers head to the Eyre Peninsula to see two species - giant cuttlefish and great white sharks.
-The giant cuttlefish, the worlds largest cuttlefish that is endemic to Southern Australia, gather in their thousands each winter to breed on the rocky shoreline near Whyalla.
+The giant cuttlefish, the worlds largest cuttlefish and endemic to Southern Australia, gather in their thousands each winter to breed on the rocky shoreline near Whyalla.
 Jumping in from the shore at Point Lowly gives divers access to one of the most stunning wildlife events in Australia.
 For those wanting to see great white sharks, from the safety of a shark cage, then head to Port Lincoln where several boats offer trips to the remote Neptune Islands, the one place in Australia you can observe these graceful and majestic sharks.
+While in Port Lincoln a snorkel with the Australian sea lions at Hopkins Island is also an experience you shouldn't miss, as these are the friendliest seals in the world.WHYALLA DIVING SERVICESRODNEY FOX SHARK EXPEDITIONS

 Other great dive destinations in the southern states not covered in this portfolio include Wilsons Promontory, Warrnambool and Portland off Victoria, Bicheno off Tasmania and Kangaroo Island, Victor Harbour and Adelaide off South Australia.
 If you want to learn more about the incredible dive sites around Australia grab a copy of my book - UNDERWATER AUSTRALIA.